JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 *5.3.
 Validation (Testing) Process*

-First, set the path of the weight file (.pth) that we want to test on in `YOLOP-main/tools/test.py` (Line 39), and set the specific “condition” variable in `YOLOP-main/lib/config/default.py` mentioned in 5.2 to test on different whether conditions.
+First, set the path of the weight file (.pth) that we want to test on in `YOLOP-main/tools/test.py` (Line 39), and set the specific “condition” variable in `YOLOP-main/lib/config/default.py` mentioned in 5.2 to test on different weather conditions.

 Second, start validating by running the following code in the command line: